 In the average household, many pets are only one bite away from disaster.
-Veterinary Pet Insurance (VPI), the nation’s oldest and largest provider of pet health insurance, recently analyzed its medical claims data to determine the most commonly ingested household toxins and poisons.
+Nationwide pet insurance (formerly VPI), the nation’s oldest and largest provider of pet health insurance, recently analyzed its medical claims data to determine the most commonly ingested household toxins and poisons.

 The insurance data reveals well-intended pet owners unknowingly poison their pets.

-VPI ranked the toxic substances by the number of claims received in 2008 for each type.
+Nationwide ranked the toxic substances by the number of claims received in 2015 for each type.
 Shockingly, the most dangerous poisons by far are human medications intentionally given to pets by their owners.
-Following is the list of top household toxins, with 2008 claim counts and prevention pointers for each.
+Following is the list of top household toxins, with 2015 claim counts and prevention pointers for each.

-VPI received more claims for drug reactions than all other poisoning claims combined in 2008.
+Nationwide received more claims for drug reactions than all other poisoning claims combined in 2015.
 Many of these claims involved pets given drugs intended for human consumption, such as over-the-counter pain relievers.

 Pet owners often give pets over-the-counter or prescription drugs for their ailments, unaware that even given in small amounts, many of these drugs cannot be metabolized by pets fast enough to prevent an overdose.
 Never give pets medications without consulting a veterinarian.